Mathematical models of social learning

-Bayesian learning
+Bayesian model

 Bayesian learning is a model which assumes that agents update their beliefs using Bayes' rule.
+Bayesian learning is often[when & by who] considered the benchmark model for social learning, in which individuals use Bayes' rule to incorporate new pieces of information to their belief.
 Indeed, each agent's belief about different states of the world can be seen as a probability distribution over a set of opinions, and Bayesian updating assumes that this distribution is updated in a statistically optimal manner using Bayes' rule.
 Moreover, Bayesian models typically make certain demanding assumptions about agents, e.g., that they have a reliable model of the world and that the social learning rule of each agent is common knowledge among all members of the community.

 More rigorously, let the underlying state be θ.
 This parameter could correspond to an opinion among people about a certain social, economic, or political issue.
 At first, each individual has a prior probability of θ which can be shown by P(θ).
 This prior could be a result of the agents' personal observations of the world.
 Then each person updates their belief by receiving some signal s.
 According to the Bayesian approach, the updating procedure will follow this rule:

 where the term $\textstyle P(s|\theta)$ is the conditional probability over signal space given the true state of the world.